xparq/Out_of_Nothing/doc/INSPIRATION.md

 Dwarf Fortress

-  OMG, what a lovely hackfest of a world sim! :) Never actually played it, but what I've seen had enough radiation to feel inspired whenever I even just think of it.
-I don't even know any of the details, mind you, but still! :) Perhaps it's the myth around it...
-And the sheer magnitude of the dev. effort, dedication etc.
+  OMG, what a lovely hackfest of a world sim! :) Never actually played it, but what I've seen has enough radiation to make me feel inspired whenever I even just think of it.
+I don't even know any of the details, but still...
+  And it's partly exactly that: the myth around it.
+And the sheer magnitude of the effort, dedication etc. Oh, and all that with basically no graphics!

 RDR1

   Their love for the world they've created, and their passion for detail...
-  They had proper lip sync, gestures, body movement and all, even by 2010!

-Nature
+  They had proper lip sync, gestures, body movement and all, even by 2010, and that doesn't even begin to describe the level of accuracy.
+They didn't even care how much of it the player can actually experience.
+There are mods dedicated to emphasizing features you basically can't even really notice in the original, let alone enjoy...
+(It's super high-tech though, so that must be considered when trying to learn from it.)

+The Witness

+  The aura of mystery and exploration (again...).
+And those lustful colors, and sunshine, and greenery, and the atmosphere of some of the scenery...
+  Orsi Spanyol, and Mr. Blow & the others, great job! :) Also, the general attention to detail, and the correctness of how things work (and are implemented).
+Note: not sure how much of that applies here, but the appeal of the game -- again -- doesn't come from any high-end tech.
+It's <2015 tech anyway.
+(And it appeal certainly doesn't come from its Zen Buddhist diatribes either, BTW. :) )

+Nature, IRL...

   Well of course.
 You don't need a game or a story to be constantly in awe just be existing, honestly...